Tim Farron: Saudi Arabia

 Farron has criticised Britain's close ties with Saudi Arabia.
 In 2015 he said: "It is time to shine a light onto the shady corners of our relationship with Saudi Arabia.
 It is time we stood up for civil liberties, human rights and not turn a blind eye because the House of Saud are our 'allies'."

 Cannabis regulation

 He supports the complete legalisation of marijuana for both medical and recreational purpose, saying in 2016: "I personally believe the war on drugs is over.
 We must move from making this a legal issue to one of health."

 Personal life

-Farron is a lifelong non-conformist Protestant and says that "becoming a Christian at the age of eighteen [was] the most massive choice I have made."
+Farron is a non-conformist Protestant and says that "becoming a Christian at the age of eighteen [was] the most massive choice I have made."
 He is a vegetarian, and a lifelong fan of Blackburn Rovers.
 He married his wife Rosie in 1999.
 In January 2018 he won an edition of Celebrity Mastermind, with Blackburn Rovers as his specialist subject.

 In 2019 he published an autobiography A Better Ambition: Confessions of a Faithful Liberal describing his life as a Christian and a Liberal.

-Farron completed the 2021 London Marathon in a time of 4 h 44 min 44 s, raising funds for the Brathay Trust.
+Farron completed the 2021 London Marathon in a time of 4 h 44 min 44 s, raising funds for the Brathay Trust, a Cumbrian youth development charity.